 WVLS Innovation and Collaboration Grant

-The Wisconsin Valley Library Service (WVLS) is offering a competitive grant to a member library to develop and implement a service for their community that is both innovative and collaborative.
+The Wisconsin Valley Library Service (WVLS) offered a competitive grant to a member library to develop and implement a service for their community that is both innovative and collaborative.
 The relevant aspects of the grant and, ultimately, of the new service are innovation, collaboration, value to the community and sustainability.

 Library Legislative Day Scholarship